Academic Catalog

 ACCT 34500 Intermediate Accounting I (NLA)

-This course covers essential topics related to balance sheet valuation and income measurement.
+Essential topics related to balance sheet valuation and income measurement.
 Includes an overview of generally accepted accounting principles, financial statements, cash, accounts receivable, inventories, operating assets, current and long-term liabilities, cash flows, and revenue recognition.
-Prerequisites: ACCT 22500; sophomore standing.
+Prerequisites: ACCT 22500 or ACCT 22700.
 (F,Y)

 ACCT 34600 Intermediate Accounting II (NLA)

-This course is a continuation of ACCT 34500 Intermediate Accounting I. It covers complex topics related to balance sheet valuation and income measurement and includes both topical coverage and reporting considerations.
-Students are expected to deal with detailed pronouncements and the advanced concepts in Intermediate Accounting, such as accounting for pensions, income taxes, earnings per share, and accounting changes.
+Continuation of Intermediate Accounting I. Includes complex topics related to balance sheet valuation and income measurement as well as both topical coverage and reporting considerations.
+Examination of detailed pronouncements and advanced concepts in Intermediate Accounting, such as accounting for pensions, income taxes, earnings per share, and accounting changes.
 Reporting issues and requirements are also covered.
-Prerequisite: ACCT 34500 and sophomore standing.
+Prerequisite: ACCT 34500.
 (S,Y)

 ACCT 39700 Selected Topics in Accounting (NLA)